ehedman/sdlSpeedometer/README.md

 - This application will also work flawlessly under Windows WSL (Windows Subsystem for Linux).

 ### System Software prerequisites
-- An updated Raspberry Pi OS Lite to start with
+- An updated Raspberry Pi OS Lite 32 or 64 bit to start with
 - sudo apt install whiptail ttyd seatd yad gcc git make
 - sudo apt install weston xwayland
 - sudo apt install x11-utils (some tools also needed for weston/xwayland)